reacherhq/check-if-email-exists/README.md

 This simple SaaS is also open-source by the way: https://github.com/reacherhq.

-If you would like to self-host it yourself and have questions, send me a message.
+> If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
+You'll get 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.

 ### 2. Deploy to Heroku